Munich, Germany: Things To Do And The Best Attractions To See.

 On display are artistic exhibits from numerous different periods, covering more than two thousand years.
 Sculptures, paintings, tapestries, weapons, goldsmithing, and ivory works are only some of the internationally renowned artifacts in its collection.

 Far beyond the exhibits, the museum’s architecture alone is worth a visit.
-A combination of Renaissance, Gothic, Baroque, and Romanticism styles complement the varied exhibits as a single ensemble of artistic expression.
+A combination of Renaissance, Gothic, Baroque, and Romantic styles complement the varied exhibits as a single ensemble of artistic expression.

 Munich Bavarian National Museum grey building with red tile roof and green domed towers set against a cloudy day